rzhou1/Titanic/README.md

   Second, check the missing values.
 There are missing values from columns of Age, Cabin, Embarked, and Fare.
 However, here it should be careful that value "0" could be true for Age (baby less than 1 year old) but should be treated as missing value for Fare.
 Data imputer in columns with missing value is a pre-requisite for further processing.
   1).
 Since Fare is generally related to PClass, we can imputer the mean (or median) fare value of each class to the missing value of the respective class.
   2).
 There are no clear and easy approach to imputer missing values of Cabin, Embarked and Age.
 Here we demonstrate imputer of missing values by machine learning models.
 It should keep in mind that both train and test data should be imputered by the same dataset, namely, the same features, with machine learning models.
-Please refer to the code on how to implement it.
-  3).

 #Explorotary data analysis (EDA)

-  EDA is the funniest part of building a model since it enables us to view the insight in a data set, detect outliers / anomalies, extract important variables, test underlying assumptions, etc. Here we will go through them step by step.
+  EDA is the funniest part of building a model since we could view the insight in a data set, detect outliers / anomalies, extract important variables, test underlying assumptions, etc. Here we will go through them step by step.
    ![titanic_feature_distribution](https://user-images.githubusercontent.com/34787111/46991657-ae81bd00-d0bb-11e8-9729-442ba4c4ef07.png)

   Figure 1.
 Statistical distribution of raw features.